Woman's body recovered from Arkansas River following Monday pursuit crash; suspect sought

-The body of the woman reportedly missing from the scene of a crash Monday morning was recovered from the Arkansas River.
+The body of the woman who had been in a car that crashed into the Arkansas River on Monday morning was recovered from the water on Tuesday.

-The Tulsa Police dive team found the body of Nathaly Medina on Tuesday morning not far from where the tattered vehicle she rode passenger in was pulled the day before.
+The Tulsa Police Department dive team found the body of Nathaly Medina on Tuesday morning not far from where the vehicle was pulled out of the river the day before.
 Capt.
-Richard Meulenberg said the discovery was due to receding water levels.
+Richard Meulenberg said receding water levels helped in locating her body.

 Medina, 19, was due to turn 20 on Wednesday.

-Investigators don’t yet know her relation to the driver or other male passenger in the car, but say the recovery of her body increases the severity of possible charges the driver, 23-year-old Jose Alan Lara-Garcia, could face.
+Investigators don’t yet know her relation to the driver or the other passenger in the car but say the recovery of her body increases the severity of charges the driver, 23-year-old Jose Alan Lara-Garcia, could face.

-Meulenberg stressed that the district attorney ultimately decides what charges to file, but he said investigators are hoping to file manslaughter charges.
+Meulenberg stressed that the district attorney ultimately decides what charges to file, but he said investigators are hoping to ask for manslaughter charges.

 Lara reportedly fled from police about 3 a.m.
 Monday after they spotted him allegedly driving recklessly near 61st Street and Peoria Avenue.
-He fled west on 61st Street at a high rate of speed and lost control in the T-intersection at Riverside Drive, apparently shooting straight through it, nicking a pole and flying into the river.
+The car went west on 61st Street at a high speed, went through the T-intersection at Riverside Drive and flew into the river.

-Lara attempted to swim from the crash but was taken into custody, and an officer jumped into the river to try to save his passenger, who was reportedly found about 100 yards from the point of impact face down and unresponsive in the water.
+Lara swam away from the car and was taken into custody, and an officer jumped into the river to try to save a male passenger, who was found face down and unresponsive in the water about 100 yards from the point of impact, police said Monday.

 That man remained hospitalized in critical condition Tuesday, Meulenberg said.

-The driver was not seriously injured and later told police in an interview that there was a woman, later identified as Medina, in the backseat of the car at the time of the crash.
+The driver was not seriously injured and later told police that a woman, later identified as Medina, had been in the car's back seat.

-The dive team was unable to find another body in the car at daybreak Monday, and the Tulsa Fire Department's search and rescue crews continued the search downstream to the 71st Street Bridge to no avail.
+The dive team was unable to find a body in the car at daybreak Monday, and the Tulsa Fire Department's search and rescue crews continued the search downstream to the 71st Street bridge to no avail.

 Lara was released as the investigation continued, Meulenberg said, but police are now asking that he turn himself in immediately.